-39. The '862 patent's claims are not directed at a mere mathematical relationship or formula as the '862 patent's claims teach specific systems and methods for "an interactive contest system which allows participants to optimize the performance of their team rosters."
+39. The '862 patent's claims are not directed at a mere mathematical relationship or formula.

 40. The '862 patent's claims cannot be performed by a human, in the human mind, or by pen and paper.
 These limitations establish that the '862 patent's claims are not an abstract idea, because they cannot be performed by a human, in the human mind, or by pen and paper.